surya-658/Quantum-reservoir-computing-model/README.md

 The data set used is the  Statlog German Credit Data

-The model outperformed the classical counter parts
+The model outperformed the classical counter parts which are SVM , gradient boost and random forest